Mental Health Facilities York County, ME

 Southern Maine Healthcare Behavioral Health

-Southern Maine Healthcare Behavioral Health is a mental health clinic in York County, Maine, located at 1 Medical Center Drive, 4005 zip code.
-Southern Maine Healthcare Behavioral Health offers hospital inpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Southern Maine Healthcare Behavioral Health provides group therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, young adults and seniors 65 or older.
-Some other services provided by Southern Maine Healthcare Behavioral Health include family psychoeducation, chronic disease/illness management and case management.
+Southern Maine Healthcare Behavioral Health is a mental health clinic in York County, ME, located at 1 Medical Center Drive, 4005.
+Southern Maine Healthcare Behavioral Health provides telemedicine/telehealth, hospital inpatient treatment and partial hospitalization/day treatment.
+Southern Maine Healthcare Behavioral Health offers individual psychotherapy, dialectical behavior therapy and activity therapy to adults, seniors 65 or older and young adults.
+Additional services offered at Southern Maine Healthcare Behavioral Health include family psychoeducation, diet and exercise counseling and suicide prevention services.

 Learn More